EthanGriffee/SoftwareDev/assignment2/part1/MEMO.md

     Responsiveness: The Spec pair for Array’s were easy to work with.
 They were quick to reply when we reported an issue.
-However, they didn’t solve the we pertained with the get function in the IntArray, FloatArray and BolArray classes having the wrong return type.
+However, they didn’t solve the we pertained with the get function in the IntArray, FloatArray and BolArray classes having the wrong return type quick enough and added tests last minute.
+Thus, when issues were found with these tests they were not able to correct them.

     Test Quality: The test file provided by our Spec pair didn’t include test for the different types of datatypes such as int, float or Boolean.
 They added it as per our request.